You might ask yourself how a Chinese military treatise that was written during

 yourself out while waiting for it to strike, but be ready when it tries.

-not a game, you are not a statistic or number, but rather this is your life and how
+This is not a game, you are not a statistic or number, but rather this is your life and

 necessary in this battle against MS every single day.
 You can see the importance of

 fighting as hard as you can, because if you don't - you'll find that the war